tomafro/deja/README.md

 # Re-use build audit results for the same build
 deja run --watch-env BUILD_ID -- cargo audit

-# Play around with a slow API, caching results while you experiment
+# Play with a slow API, caching results while you experiment
 export DEJA_WATCH_SCOPE=$(uuidgen)
 deja run -- http http://slow.example.com/slow.json | jq '.[] | .date'
 deja run -- http http://slow.example.com/slow.json | jq '.[] | .name'
+unset DEJA_WATCH_SCOPE
 ```

 ## How deja works

-When deja is called, it generates a hash from the command, arguments, current user, and working directory.
-If a result matching this hash is found in the cache its output is replayed, otherwise the command is run and the result is cached.

-A cached result when available will (by default) be returned forever.
+When deja is called with no options, it generates a hash from the command, arguments, current user, and working directory.
+If a result matching this hash is found in the cache its output is replayed, otherwise the command is run and if it is successful, the result is cached alongside some metadata.
+A matching result will be returned forever.

 ## Options